 What about K-1s?

 If you receive a K-1 and you have 25% or more ownership in the business, your lender will require business tax returns.

 Every situation is different.
-The oversimplified way to look at it is if you don’t pay taxes on the income, the government isn’t going to allow you to qualify.
+But, if you don’t pay your taxes, the government isn’t going to allow you to qualify.

 Need to know more about being self-employed and buying a house?
 Let us connect you with our favorite local lenders!
 Send a text!